VisualComputing/nub/README.md

 }
 ```

 see the [Luxo](https://github.com/VisualComputing/nub/tree/master/examples/basics/Luxo) example, among several others.
-Render a scene subtree, like n1-n2, from the scene `eye` point-of-view with:
+Render (and display) a scene subtree, like n1-n2, from the scene `eye` point-of-view with:

 ```processing
 // renders n1-n2, discarding n3